Huynh-Nhu (Mimi) Le

 Anne-Sophie Jeanty

-Anne-Sophie Jeanty is a third-year pre-med student at George Washington University, majoring in Psychological and Brain Sciences with a strong interest in mental health, particularly in the context of family and infant well-being.
+Anne-Sophie Jeanty is a fourth-year pre-med student at George Washington University, majoring in Psychological and Brain Sciences with a strong interest in mental health, particularly in the context of family and infant well-being.
 Her work at Total Health Medical Center as a medical assistant leverages her trilingual proficiency in English, French, and Spanish, enhancing her effectiveness in patient care.
 Dedicated to community service, Anne-Sophie actively volunteers at a local nonprofit organization, supporting the educational and extracurricular needs of children in the Latino community.
 She also expresses her creativity through writing, having published a trilingual children's book that integrates educational and cultural themes.
 In the Mothers and Babies lab at GWU, Anne-Sophie applies her academic interests as a research assistant.
 At Mothers & Babies Lab, Anne-Sophie works on the mixed methods study examining risk and protective factors for perinatal suicidality.

 Alex Schroeder